ShadowJie/STM32-read-LTC2500-32-ADC-data-24-bit-mode-/README.md

 	Use serial to output the data(bound = 115200)
 	exti_line pin is PA0
 	LED is PA1
-	Project is in the use file.
+	The Keil project is in the USER file.